uchicago-cs/student-resource-guide/tutorials/linux-intro.rst

 where ``username`` has been replaced by your CNetID and ``computer`` is the name of the machine you happen to be using.
-This string is called the prompt.
+This string is called the *prompt*.
 When you start typing, the characters you type will appear to the right of the ``$``.

 The program that runs within a terminal window and processes the